 The winged figure depicted on each bottle is called ‘Elevage’ and symbolises the French art of the selective maturing and ascension of a wine to its ultimate heights, unfurling its most noble traits.
-This idea is embodied in the artisanal craft and traditional, gentle methods carried out in the production of the fruit and Bartinney wine.
+This idea is embodied in the team work, small-lot artisanal craft and gentle methods, relied upon to create excellence year-on-year.